 Help Florida Schools Access Solar Savings

 Solar is a solution that can help Florida’s budget-strapped schools save on burdensome energy costs while providing STEM education and job training opportunities.
-However, Florida law restricts the ability of schools to access these benefits.
+Generation180 is providing resources to schools and advocating for policies that increase access to solar in Florida.

 The “Sunshine State” Lags Behind on Solar

 In our recent national report on solar schools, Florida only ranked 24th in the country for solar installed on schools.
 Most of the solar installed at statewide schools are small, grant-funded demonstration systems that do not make a dent in the schools’ electric bills.

 The top states for solar on schools have a crucial state policy that allows schools to go solar using third-party power purchase agreements (PPAs), which generally remove upfront costs and provide immediate energy cost savings.
 Our research shows that 79% of the solar capacity installed on nationwide K-12 schools was funded and owned by a third-party.
 However, Florida law currently doesn’t allow this game-changing financing option.

-Click below to watch a webinar about how Florida schools can access the opportunity that is already available in other states to go solar affordably, save taxpayer dollars, expand learning opportunities, and create resilient buildings.
+Click below to watch a webinar that we hosted about how Florida schools should be allowed to access the opportunity that is already available in other states to go solar affordably, save taxpayer dollars, expand learning opportunities, and create resilient buildings.